Dion DiMucci: Solo stardom and touring worldwide (1960–1964)

 By the end of 1960, Dion produced his first solo album on Laurie Records, Alone with Dion, released in 1961.
 The single "Lonely Teenager" rose to No. 12 in the US charts.
 The name on his solo releases was simply "Dion".
-Follow-ups "Havin' Fun" and "Kissin' Game" had less success, and the signs were that Dion would drift onto the cabaret circuit.
+Follow-ups "Havin’ Fun" and "Kissin’ Game" had less success, and the signs were that Dion would drift onto the cabaret circuit.
 However, he then recorded an up-tempo number co-written with Ernie Maresca with a new vocal group, the Del-Satins.
 The record, "Runaround Sue", stormed up the U.S. charts, reaching No. 1 in October 1961, and No. 11 in the UK, where he also toured.
 "Runaround Sue" sold over a million copies, achieving gold disc status.

 For the next single, Laurie promoted the A-side, "The Majestic", but it was the B-side, Maresca's "The Wanderer", which received more radio play and climbed swiftly up the charts to reach No. 2 in the U.S. in February 1962 and No. 10 in the UK.
 The 1976 re-release made the UK Top 20.

 By the end of 1961, Dion had become a major star, touring worldwide and making an appearance in the Columbia Pictures musical film Twist Around the Clock.
 In 1962, he followed with a string of singles he wrote or co-wrote including "Lovers Who Wander" (No. 3), "Little Diane" (No. 8), "Love Came to Me" (No. 10).
 He also had successful albums with Runaround Sue and Lovers Who Wander.

 At the end of 1962, Dion moved from Laurie to Columbia Records.
-He was the first rock and roll artist signed to the label, which was an anomaly considering that Mitch Miller (its then-A&R director), loathed that particular genre of music.
-The first Columbia single, Jerry Leiber and Mike Stoller's "Ruby Baby" (originally a hit for the Drifters) reached No. 2, while "Donna the Prima Donna" and "Drip Drop" (another remake of a Drifters hit) both reached No. 6 in late 1963.
+He was the first rock ‘n’ roll artist signed to the label, which was an anomaly considering that Mitch Miller (its then-A&R director) loathed that particular genre of music.
+In 1958 Miller dismissed rock entirely: "Rock ‘n’ roll is musical baby food: it is the worship of mediocrity, brought about by a passion for conformity."

+Dion's first Columbia single, Jerry Leiber and Mike Stoller’s "Ruby Baby" (originally a hit for the Drifters) reached No. 2, while "Donna the Prima Donna" and "Drip Drop" (another remake of a Drifters hit) both reached No. 6 in late 1963.
 Dion also recorded an Italian version of "Donna the Prima Donna" using the identical backup vocals.
 His other Columbia releases were less successful, and problems with his drug addiction and changing public tastes, especially the British Invasion, saw a period of commercial decline.